fetchai/agents-aea/docs/core-components.md

 Skills deliver economic value to the AEA by allowing agents to encapsulate and call any kind of code.
 They encapsulate the abstract base classes `Handler`, `Behaviour`, and `Task`.

-* `Handler`: each skill has a single `Handler` which is responsible for the registered protocol messaging.
+* `Handler`: each skill has one or more `Handler` objects responsible for the registered protocol messaging.
 Handlers implement reactive behaviour.
 By understanding the requirements contained in an `Envelope`, the `Handler` reacts appropriately to message requests.
 * `Behaviour`: one or more `Behaviours` encapsulate sequences of actions that cause interactions with other agents initiated by the framework.
 Behaviours implement proactive behaviour.
 * `Task`: one or more Tasks encapsulate background work internal to the agent.